 The on-paper specs may not look like much especially compared to the consumer webcams like Logi C920 but hooking this thing up to a nice screen shows that See3CAM_CU30 is a well-made camera module with interesting features.

 The See3CAM_CU30 camera is Using USB-C connector, but it’s capable of outputting good image quality over USB 2.0 which is important to our Octopi setup.
 Apart from a 10 GPIO controller which can be hooked up to a Raspberry Pi, you will also find two 4-pin connectors for LEDs.
 I used these to crude mount white LEDs to check them out in the dark.
+You should use resistors, as the current will kill the LEDs quickly.

 Turns out that the image and FPS actually beat my Logi C920 (I was not expecting that just looking at the specs) and stream provides a very nice, smooth image even in the low light.
 Other webcams I have tried were significantly cheaper, but at the same time, the level of the details I could see was also subpar.